FEATURED BACKYARD ASTONOMERS

 The next step?
 “I will not contemplate remote imaging.
 I will not contemplate remote imaging.
 I will not contemplate…”

-If you’d like to be the next Feautured Backyard Astronomer, send us your story and [email protected] (you have to be a European citizen to qualify).
+If you’d like to be the next Feautured Backyard Astronomer, send us your story and pictures at [email protected] (you have to be a European citizen to qualify).